 - Columbia: Columbia is MTD’s Canadian brand but they are starting to use it as a dealer only brand in the U.S. It is an all-encompassing brand that carries Mowers, Tractors, Riders, and Zero-Turns

 - Troy-Bilt: The tractors, mowers and snow blowers are mainly sold through Troy-Bilt, Lowes and Amazon.com.
 The brand is primarily aimed at the residential market and they have a complete line from the least expensive to good homeowner units.
 They actually have arguably the best cordless handheld products on the market – Troy-Bilt CORE.

 - Yard-Man: Yard-Man is MTD’s economy line.
 The focus of these products in on price.
 Most homeowners get many years out of these products.

 - Yard Machines: is another economy line manufactured by MTD.
-I would not be suprised to learn that there are more 38 inch Yard Machine tractors produced than any other.
+I would not be surprised to learn that there was more 38 inch Yard Machine tractors produced than any other.

 - Arnold: This is MTD’s parts division.
 These are the factory/OEM parts you need for MTD made products.